Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Results

 \subsection{Average distances between atoms}

-To further understand the behavior of the bosons, we examine the average distance between the atoms.
+To further understand the behavior of the bound states, one can examine the distribution of the particles across the lattice.
+Because our system is periodic, we cannot employ the density profiles, as the profiles are simply a constant number.
+Therefore, we instead examine the average distance between the atoms.
 Within our ED calculations, this is calculated by computing the distance between bosons in each Fock state~\cite{isaule_bound_2024}.
 In a square lattice, this takes the form:

 where $d$ is the lattice spacing, $\mathcal{N}$ is the number of distances to count, and $r(i,j)$ gives the distance between two sites $i$ and $j$.
 The second sum runs over all the sites $i$ and $j$.
 For the lattices considered in this work, the distances are given by~\cite{isaule_bound_2024}